rhblind/rhblind.github.io/content/posts/config.md

 #### Disable or override built-in packages {#disable-or-override-built-in-packages}

-In order tp disable a built-in package (for whatever reason), we can use the `:disable` property.
+In order to disable a built-in package (for whatever reason), we can use the `:disable` property.

 ```emacs-lisp
 (package! built-in-package-name :disable t)